Shourya523/timeTable-Scheduler---backend-/GOALS.md

    * API: `POST /chat/query` -> returns answer, sources, followups.

 10. **Search & Indexing Service**
+    * this will be done once we have the data and the frontend endpoints to direct to
     * Responsibilities: Index all content (timetables, announcements, menus, FAQs) for multilingual search.
     * Tech: Elasticsearch or OpenSearch.
 Use language analyzers for i18n.

 11. **Frontend (Website + Admin Panel)**

     * Responsibilities: Multilingual Next.js (React) website, admin dashboard for CRUD, visual heatmaps, canteen UI, timetable viewer.
+    * canteen ui will be built and hosted seperately.
     * Tech: Next.js (SSG/SSR for SEO), i18n with `next-i18next` or builtin.
 Use client-side websockets for realtime updates.

 12. **Realtime / Socket Service**